 It is no substitute for face-to-face and in-person training that requires time to be taken out of the office.
 This type of training encourages idea sharing and allows knowledge to be passed on, which can often be invaluable.

-There’s no doubt that learning in the flow of work is here to stay – but it’s now for businesses to decide what role it will play in their overall learning and development strategy.
+The emergence of learning in the flow of work has put a larger spotlight on how different types of training are delivered and how more traditional forms of learning are produced.
+As a way of delivering learning it is undoubtedly here to stay and it’s now for businesses to decide what role it will play in their overall learning and development strategy.

 More at Omniplex Learning